 Master's level professional entry-level training is offered in the School Counseling program, which prepares students to become school counselors in elementary, middle, and high school settings.
 School counselors are leaders, advocates, and systemic change agents who provide individual and group counseling to school-aged children, develop and implement comprehensive developmental school counseling programs, and collaborate with all key stakeholders, including classroom teachers, school administrators, parents, and community members, to ensure the academic, personal-social, and college-career development of students.

 The Ph.D. degree is offered in two areas of specialization: Counseling Psychology (in collaboration with the Psychology Department) and School Psychology.
 Doctoral studies prepare students to achieve exceptional competence in the theory and practice of their field; to develop a high level of skills as researchers, educators and administrators; and to assume positions of leadership in relevant settings.
 Students in the specialization of Counseling Psychology are prepared to work as researchers, educators, psychologists, and supervisors in such settings as academic departments, college and university counseling centers, and community mental health agencies.
 Doctoral-level school psychologists serve as researchers, university faculty, supervisors, administrators, and advanced level practitioners.
 Program accreditation within CoPE includes: The School Psychology and Counseling Psychology doctoral programs are accredited by the American Psychological Association (APA).
 The School Psychology doctoral program is approved by the National Association of School Psychologists (NASP), and is also approved for certification by the Maryland State Department of Education.
-The School Counseling masters program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) until July 1, 2014; the revised School Counseling Program, which will admit its first new student cohort in August 2014, is not seeking CACREP accreditation but will continue to offer exceptionally high-quality professional preparation.
-The School Counseling program is also approved for certification by the Maryland State Department of Education, and will continue that approval indefinitely in its revised form.
+The School Counseling masters program is approved by the Maryland State Department of Education.

-Note that, as of 2012, the CoPE graduate programs are part of a new department, the Department of Counseling, Higher Education, and Special Education.
+Note that, since 2012, the CoPE graduate programs have been part of a new department, the Department of Counseling, Higher Education, and Special Education.
 The CoPE programs were previously housed in the Department of Counseling and Personnel Services.

 Applicants for regular admission to master's degree programs must have an undergraduate GPA of at least B (3.0 on a 4.0 scale) and must submit their scores on the Graduate Record Examination.
 Applicants for admission to Ph.D. programs should check specific admissions criteria on the program's website.
 Applicants' undergraduate programs should ordinarilyy include at least 15 semester hours of coursework in behavioral science fields (e.g., anthropology, education, psychology, sociology, statistics).
 Selective screening of qualified applicants is necessary in order to limit enrollments to a size that guarantees high quality professional preparation and a close working, professional relationshp between faculty and students.